vovirexu/clean-instagram-filters/README.md

 Content blocker ([Brave](https://brave.com/privacy-updates/10-custom-filter-lists/), [uBlock](https://github.com/gorhill/uBlock/wiki/Dashboard:-Filter-lists), etc) filters lists to hide features from the Instagram web app

 ## How to use?
 On your content filter's settings, add the following urls to the platform that applies.
+Refresh your lists whenever there's an update to the file's code as Instagram's updates might break the lists' behavior.
 * Mobile:
   ```
   https://raw.githubusercontent.com/vovirexu/clean-instagram-filters/refs/heads/main/clean_instagram_mobile.txt